Cache Me If You Can: Capacitated Selfish Replication Games in Networks: Non-Existence of equilibria in games and the associated decision problem

-The main result of this section is the following theorem, which establishes the \NP-hardness of determining whether a given \icc\ game has an equilibrium even when the utility preference relations are based on the sum utility function and either the number of objects is small or the object preferences are binary.
-The proof is by a polynomial-time reduction from 3SAT~\cite{GareyJohnson}.
+We first show that it is \NP-hard to determine whether a given \icc\ game has an equilibrium even when the utility preference relations are based on the sum utility function and either the number of objects is small or the object preferences are binary.
+Some simple network examples appear in Fig.~\ref{Fig:fig2} (middle and right)--the networks are described in details after Theorem~\ref{app:npc-theorem}--showing that there does not exist an equilibrium in these configurations (proved in the second part of Theorem~\ref{Theorem:nonmetric} and~\ref{Theorem:metric}).
+The \NP-hardness proof is by a polynomial-time reduction from 3SAT~\cite{GareyJohnson}.
 Each reduction is built on top of a gadget which has an equilibrium if and only if a specified node holds a certain object.
 Several copies of these gadgets are then put together to capture the given 3SAT formula.

-\begin{theorem} The problem of determining whether a given \icc\ instance has an equilibrium is in \NP.
-It is NP-hard to determine whether an \icc\ intance has an equilibrium even if one of these three restrictions hold: (a) number of objects is two; (b) object preferences are binary and number of objects is three; (c) network is undirected and number of objects is three. \end{theorem}
+\begin{theorem} The problem of determining whether a \icc\ instance has an equilibrium is in \NP\ even if one of these three restrictions hold: (a) the number of objects is two; (b) the object preferences are binary and number of objects is three; (c) the network is undirected and the number of objects is three. \end{theorem}